 Overall, the interior of the Outback is a proper step forward for range and for Subaru.
 It’s well designed, and exceptionally spacious and comfortable.
 However, there are some clear oversights on the technology front, which could benefit from improvement.

 As part of the Outback’s adventurous image, it’s an unspoken requirement that it needs to be able to cover miles comfortably, especially across New Zealand’s varying road surfaces.
-It also needs to be adept on twistier roads, have the guts for a passing lane, and occasionally the ability to competently tow.
+It also needs to be adept on twistier roads, has the guts for a passing lane, and occasionally the ability to competently tow.

 This means there’s somewhat of a heavy expectation upon the Outback.
 So how does she go?